sgoeschl/freemarker-cli/README.md

 -rw-r--r--  1 sgoeschl  staff   18126 Oct 12 22:10 transactions.html
 ```

-Please note that genrated PDF files are very likely not found since they require installation of `wkhtmltopdf` and `Apache FOP`.
+Please note that generated PDF files are very likely not found since they require `wkhtmltopdf` and `Apache FOP` installation.

 # 2. Once Upon A Time

-I needed a little bit of test data management for a customer project - to make a long story short (after writing a few more Groovy scripts) it boiled down to transforming one or more JSON files to something human readable.
+In December 2015 I needed a little bit of test data management for a customer project - to make a long story short (after writing a few more Groovy scripts) it boiled down to transforming one or more JSON files to something human readable.

 What are the options?